mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 ## 7. Acknowledgments

-The Trusted Digital Web project would like to thank the DID Specification Registries editors for reviewing, assessing, and apprproving this specification for acceptance into the W3C DID Method Registry.
+The Trusted Digital Web project would like to thank the DID Specification Registries editors for reviewing, assessing, and apprproving this specification for acceptance into the W3C DID Method Registry, https://w3c.github.io/did-spec-registries/.

 In addition, the project is very gratefully to all the members of the DID-CORE, Verifiable Credentials, and Confidential Storage working groups (hosted by W3C and DIF) for their, literally, years of support.